 Get involved with COP26

 CEE can’t do the government lobbying alone.
 We need our members (and their elected representatives) to join the campaign.
 There are 267 MPs with community energy in their patch - we want them all as community energy champions.
-Over the coming weeks we will be reaching out to specific groups with particularly useful MPs to help you ‘harness’ them for our cause.
+We will continue to reaching out to specific groups with particularly useful MPs to help you ‘harness’ them for our cause.

 Make your MP a community energy champion! (see here for draft letter etc)

-- Invite them to visit your project (during Community Energy Fortnight?), celebrate success, cut a ribbon...
+- Invite them to visit your project, celebrate success, cut a ribbon...

-- Film it (a guided tour? which can be shown during Community Energy Fortnight).
+- Film it (a guided tour?).
 Take good photographs, press release, write a blog.
 Share them with the MP.
 Do social media and tag the MP.
 Supply good news stories with benefits that have been felt by constituents, with testimonials.
-Aim to get into their constituency newsletter, be the photograph at the top of their facebook page/website.
+Aim to get into their constituency newsletter, be the photograph at the top of their Facebook page/website.

 - Ask them to do stuff for you.
 Support the Local Electricity Bill.
 Mention your project in relevant debates.
 Ask parliamentary questions, write to ministers urging support for CE…